 There is very little to dislike here, especially when you consider it’ll cost you less than £400 for the 128GB of storage model with plenty of memory to keep everything running smoothly.

 Of course, we did pick up a few areas that could be improved.
-While the main camera is good, the other three rear cameras are nothing to write home about.
+While the main camera is good, the other three rear cameras are nothing to write home about, a similar folly to the Moto G 5G Plus.
 There’s an ultra wide that could be a bit sharper, a macro that’s best avoided and a depth camera that seems to do very little.

 We’ve also noticed that the screen scratches very easily, with our review unit picking up far more marks than other phones when in our pocket.
 Our advice?
 Replace the included plastic screen protector with a better alternative straight away.